MissKG/Kehinde-Giwa/README.md

 # Welcome to My GitHub Profile!

 ## About Me
-I'm Kehinde Giwa a passionate Data Scientist in training with a keen interest in Data.
+I'm Kehinde Giwa a passionate Data Scientist-in-training with a keen interest in Data.
 I love to explore new technologies and contribute to open-source projects.

 ## Skills